 If you follow enough social media accounts and read enough blogs, you should have a great game plan for your own homeschool!
 After all, if it works for them, it’s bound to work for you, and the more things you try, the greater chance there is that you’ll find the winning combination.
 Be sure to copy as much as you can, especially from those who have the most followers, and you’ll rack up extra points for creativity.

 While you’re at it, be sure to take detailed mental notes on every bit of critique you receive, even from strangers.
 Appearances mean something and if you’re giving off the kind of appearance that strangers notice, that means there’s definitely something you need to be working on!
-You might even ask them to double down on their criticism, so you don’t miss anything.
+I'm sure you probably aren't getting enough homeschool socialization, so be sure to work on that!
+You might even consider asking them to double down on their criticism, so you don’t miss anything.

 Don’t Worry About YOURSELF

-Constantly keep your homeschooling goals in front of your face.
-Keep calendars in plain sight, tailor specific areas in your home only for schoolwork, download tracking apps and set alarms so you don’t accidently wander off the path.
+Constantly keep your homeschooling goals in front of your face and keep in mind that you are a full-time homeschooling family.
+Keep calendars in plain sight, tailor specific areas in your home only for schoolwork, download tracking apps, and set alarms so you don’t accidentally wander off the path.
 Even the least amount of deviation may sidetrack you enough so that you’ll miss all your goals.
 You can always worry about yourself after the children graduate.
-Unless of course they need assistance in college.
+Unless of course, they need assistance during their enrollment in college.
 You can plan a spa day after that.

 Expect Only the Best Results

-Once you’ve put all these plans into action, accept nothing less than the best for your children.
+Once you’ve put all these homeschool programs and plans into action, accept nothing less than the best for your homeschooled kids.
 After all the effort you’ve put into following this plan, they’re sure to be geniuses and it should show in every single piece of daily work, every quiz, and certainly every test.
 They’ll be brilliant conversationalists, putting naysayer minds at rest who might otherwise have called them “anti-social”, and they’ll go on to apply to and be accepted by Ivy League colleges around the country, or perhaps, out of the country.
+Going at your pace, rather than your child's own pace, will definitely pay off in the end.

-To turn things around, just look back through these topics and do the opposite!
-Do check into learning and teaching styles, do not plan too far ahead, and please know that even failing is just a steppingstone towards understanding and mastery of any given subject.
+To turn things around, just look back through these topics and do the opposite as a homeschooler!
+Do check into learning and teaching styles, do not plan too far ahead, and please know that even failing is just a stepping stone towards understanding and mastery of any given subject.
 Pull your child into the planning and evaluation stages, if they’re old enough, set a few maintainable goals, and never attempt to compare yourself to any other homeschooling family, even if they are social media gurus.

 Homeschooling is an endeavor that is easy to personalize, and it’s not that hard to do.
 Does it take time and effort?
 Yes.
 But it’s far easier to customize your child’s homeschooling plan to their and your specific needs than it is to follow the advice you find above.
 Take it from a homeschooling mom who’s been there!

 For even more information, be sure to consider attending a Great Homeschool Convention near you.
-With seven regional conventions across the country, they offer amazing speakers, hundreds of workshops and extensive curriculum and resource vendors.
-You can even reserve your spot at special events, such as A Night with Phil Robertson.
+With seven regional conventions across the country, they offer amazing speakers, hundreds of workshops, and extensive curriculum and resource vendors.
 Hotel package discounts are also available for convention attendees, and all of these are further detailed on the Great Homeschool Conventions website.
 Be sure to check it out and hold your spot right away.